Skip to main content

 Meta Schemas

-Categories and Resource Categories can define a JSON Schema in their metaSchema field.
+Categories, Resource Categories, and Note Types can define a JSON Schema in their metaSchema field.
 The schema validates the meta field of entities in that category and drives structured form generation in the UI.

 How It Works

-1. An administrator creates a Category (or Resource Category) with a metaSchema field containing a JSON Schema document
+1. An administrator creates a Category, Resource Category, or Note Type with a metaSchema field containing a JSON Schema document

 2. When creating or editing a Group (or Resource) in that Category, the UI renders form fields matching the schema instead of free-form key-value inputs